 Unfortunately, it’s all too little, too late.
 After all these episodes of Lucifer forgiving her while she keeps manipulating him (this latest being the faked support of Lucifer’s relationship with Chloe), the divine intervention reveal from last week truly was the breaking point.
 So even though this episode finally makes the supportive mother thing more than an act and Charlotte takes the blame for all of the chaos that’s happened since she arrived, it couldn’t have come at a worse time.
 Just because things had to be paused due to Chloe’s poisoning doesn’t mean Lucifer forgot about the divine, paternal intervention that put Chloe in his path.
 It’s still one of Lucifer’s biggest questions as to what that really means, but as this episode ends with Lucifer skipping town, it’s obvious that Lucifer has some questions of his own too.
-Charlotte finally admits to Lucifer that his father’s manipulation doesn’t change what’s real between Lucifer and Chloe, but why should Lucifer believe her anymore, even when she’s telling the truth?
-It’s great to see Charlotte get right, but she certainly could have better timing.
+It’s great to see Charlotte kind of get right, but she certainly could have better timing.
 Not even cheesy noodles can fix this.

 Getting the gang to work together for a common goal is the right way to end this trilogy, and it’s even more interesting to see when you really look at all of this has evolved.
 Of course the Lucifer/Chloe relationship is at the center, but there are still so many other relationship dynamics that are at work throughout this episode.
 Charlotte still can’t wrap her head around the importance of any human, so she’s the only one who opposes Lucifer’s dying and going back to Hell plan.
 Maze can’t do the one thing she’s wanted to do all season—kill Lucifer, if only for a minute—because he really is her best friend, and you don’t kill your best friend.
 Amenadiel is understandably annoyed that Dr. Linda knows the truth about him, his family, and Maze… which just so happens to be a fact everyone else in the inner circle knew but him.
 Dan is willing to follow Ella into the seedy criminal underbelly of “cat burglary” to help save Chloe’s life.
 One more thing: Lucifer isn’t really a music montage type of show, but I’d say it certainly earns the use of the device in this episode.
 There’s something so visceral about Lucifer having to physically remove Charlotte from “Uriel” as the X Ambassadors song kicks in.
 The same sentiment goes for Maze’s inability to function as she realizes Lucifer’s not coming back to life.
 Or when Amenadiel makes good on his promise to his brother not to let anyone move Chloe (and on his sort of promise to Trixie to be one of the good people in this world).
 It’s a bit melodramatic, but its emotional manipulation that works extremely well.
 These characters have been through a lot so far this season.
 It’s understandable for them to struggle under the weight of it all, and this montage and episode capture that.
 “A Good Day To Die” is the perfect conclusion to a three-part story that has been building to something special even during its more ridiculous moments.
 (See: The interrogation of Lucifer’s past lovers.)
 It’s not all wrapped in a neat little bow—and the actual end of the season may not be that way either—but as far as the story it tells goes, it’s Lucifer at its best.